-Immunisation of infants at risk of hepatitis B
+Immunisation of infants at risk of hepatitis B born on or after 1 July 2024

-Infants born to women with hepatitis B infection should receive monovalent hepatitis B (HepB) vaccine (see HepB PGD) at birth and at 4 weeks of age, followed by 3 doses of DTaP/IPV/Hib/HepB vaccine at 8, 12 and 16 weeks of age.
-They should receive a booster dose of monovalent HepB vaccine (see HepB PGD, Table 2, Schedule 1) at 12 months of age, at which time they should also have a blood test to check for hepatitis B infection.
+Infants born to women living with hepatitis B infection should receive monovalent hepatitis B (HepB) vaccine (see HepB PGD) at birth and at 4 weeks of age, followed by 3 doses of DTaP/IPV/Hib/HepB vaccine at 8, 12 and 16 weeks of age.
+A dose of hexavalent vaccine should be offered at 18 months.
+The Dried Blood Spot (DBS) test should be carried out at any time between 12 months to 18 months of age to check for hepatitis B infection.